Migrants on Martha's Vineyard flight say they were told they were going to Boston

 "She (Perla) offered us help.
 Help that never arrived," Andres said.
 "Now we are here.
 We got on the plane with a vision of the future, of making it."
 He went on to explain why he boarded the plane with so little information in hand.
 "Look, when you have no money and someone offers help, well, it means a lot."

 In Martha's Vineyard, the migrants are staying at a church shelter while local authorities and nonprofit organizations figure out what's going to happen next.
-Lisa Del Castro, who runs a homeless shelter on the island, said resources were initially scarce.
+Lisa Belcastro, who runs a homeless shelter on the island, said resources were initially scarce.

 "Everything from beds to food to clothing to toothbrushes, toothpaste, blankets, sheets.
 I mean, we had some of it ... but we did not have the numbers that we needed."